-With so many microphones on the market, it’s sometimes difficult to choose the best one for any given application.
-Many of us only have access to a small mic locker (mics are expensive) but for those of us who have a plethora of mics to choose from, a microphone shootout is an excellent method of subjectively picking the best mic for a job, time and preamps permitting.
+With so many microphones on the market, it's sometimes difficult to choose the best one for any given application.
+Many of us only have access to a small mic locker (mics are expensive).
+For those who have a plethora of mics to choose from, a microphone shootout is an excellent method of subjectively picking the best mic for a job, time and preamps permitting.

 What is a microphone shootout?
 A microphone shootout requires several mics positioned as evenly as possible to record a single sound source.
 The audio captured by each mic is then listened to in order to choose a [subjective] favourite mic for the full recording.
 Shootouts can take place simultaneously or in a linear fashion.

 In this article, we'll discuss why shootouts are a good exercise and the various methods on how to set up a microphone shootout.

 Many microphones are cherished for the way they capture the sound of certain instruments.
 Here are some examples (with links to check out the mic prices on Amazon):

 - The Shure Beta 52A on kick drums

 - The Royer R-121 on guitar cabinets